Structure Learning for Directed Trees

-where $\hat w_{\mathrm{G}}(j\to i)$ is given by \Cref{eq:samplesplitEdgeWeight}. \end{restatable} The assumptions of \Cref{thm:consistency} only require weakly consistent estimation of the conditional means for edges that are present in the causal graph; these represent causal relationships and are often assumed to be smooth.
-This distinction us to employ regression techniques that are consistent only for those function classes that we consider reasonable for modeling the causal mechanisms.
+where $\hat \cG$ is the output of \Cref{alg:Edmonds} using weights $\hat w^{\mathrm{G}}$ given by \Cref{eq:samplesplitEdgeWeight}. \end{restatable} \Cref{thm:consistency} states that under the given assumptions, the estimated graph will converge to the true causal graph with probability tending to one.
+In fact, the assumptions are fairly week: we only require weakly consistent estimation of the conditional means for edges that are present in the causal graph; these represent causal relationships and are often assumed to be smooth.
+This distinction allow us to employ regression techniques that are consistent only for those function classes that we consider reasonable for modeling the causal mechanisms.
 For non-causal edges, $(j\to i)\not \in \cE$, the estimator $\hat \phi_{ji}$ only needs to converge to a function $\tilde \phi_{ji}$, which does not necessarily need to be the conditional mean.